schlawiner/fu-rpg-frei-und-universell/04-actions.md

 #### Ein Auge verdrehen

 Gib einen FU-Punkt aus, um einen einzelnen Würfel um einen Wert (ein Würfelauge) herauf- oder herunterzudrehen.
-Diese Option ist verlässlicher als ein Neuwurf, da du damit immer ein "Nein" zu einem "Ja" machen kannst.
+Diese Option ist verlässlicher als ein Neuwurf, da du damit immer ein „Nein“ zu einem „Ja“ machen kannst.
 Wenn ihr diese Variante verwendet, solltet ihr die normale Neuwurfregel nicht benutzen.

 <!-- Flip a Pip
 Spend a FU Point to adjust a single die up or down by one pip.
 Spend mul- tiple FU points to adjust a die multiple pips.  is option is more reliable than a re-roll as you will always be able to turn a “no” into a “yes”.
 If you used this variant the normal re-roll rule should not be used.